 Long-time design collaborators Rodney LaTourelle and Louise Witthöft have made a practice of working with colour and light.
-From the colour strategy they employed for the interior corridors at PlugIn ICA in Winnipeg, to the interactive art installation at the Halifax Central Library, the team uses colour to provoke new forms of interaction within public space.
+From the colour strategy they employed for the interior corridors at PlugIn ICA in Winnipeg, to the public sculpture commission, “HOFA,” in Berlin, Germany, the team uses colour to provoke new forms of interaction within public space.

 “First We Take the Museum” is the first of a series of LaTourelle and Witthöft’s travelling exhibitions that examine the interstices between art and architecture, using common architectural typologies, colour and experience to probe the nature of public and institutional space.
 The constructed environment—which the artists erected in the middle of the gallery setting—shifts focus from the works as art objects to the sensory experience of the work itself.
 By framing the “collective” rather than the “collection,” large institutionalized spaces are reimagined and reinterpreted.

 Built initially for The Rooms in St. John’s, Newfoundland, the installation will adapt and change with each ensuing iteration.
 Arriving on the streets of St. John’s, I had the pervasive impression of a city steeped in history.
 Two hundred and fifty years older than Halifax, St. John’s was a seaport when New York was little more than a swamp.
 A “room,” in fact, is a common vernacular term in Newfoundland for the wooden sheds fishermen use for storing their gear.
 These fishing “stages,” as they are known, still perch on the cliff overhanging St. John’s harbour.
 Their scale, in relation to many of the contemporary buildings that have been built around them, is modest.